The Eye of the World

 But, book one has some problems.
 Originally, I've always heard, Jordan wasn't sure if he would get to write more than 3 books with his publisher, so he structured the first 2 very differently from the others.
 He also hadn't fully fleshed out the world yet, so there are some inconsistencies with how magic works in this book compared to the other books.
 Jordan described EOTW as his homage to the Lord of the Rings, and it very much shows- if you've read LOTR, you'll see a LOT of similarities here.
 That is not true of the other books after this one.

 The best part about this book is the story, but it has some pacing issues IMO.
-Jordan improved enormously as a writer in book 2, and by book 3 he had really cemented the world, …
+Jordan improved enormously as a writer in book 2, and by book 3 he had really cemented …

 Fantastic Fantasy Classic